Parakeet-Inc/J-HARD-TTS-Eval/README.md

 - **Maximum Length Limit (20s)**:
     Taking into account the training data distribution of the WavLM model, audio exceeding 20 seconds is truncated to 20 seconds.
 This prevents performance degradation caused by inputs of unexpected lengths.
 - **Minimum Length Limit (2s)**:
     Extracting accurate speaker embeddings from extremely short speech is difficult.
 Additionally, when synthesis fails in the **Short** subset, the output often consists only of silence or noise; since these lack speaker characteristics, they are unsuitable for evaluation.
-Therefore, speech clips shorter than 2 seconds (after trimming leading and trailing silence) are excluded from the calculation (Note: This results in most data in the **Short** subset being skipped).
+Therefore, speech clips shorter than 2 seconds (after trimming leading and trailing silence) are excluded from the calculation (**Note**: This results in most data in the **Short** subset being skipped).

 Run the following command to calculate Speaker Similarity:
 ```sh